synacktiv/Prox-Ez/README.md

                         Address the proxy will be listening on, defaults to 127.0.0.1.
   --listen-port LISTEN_PORT, -p LISTEN_PORT
                         Port the proxy will be listening on, defaults to 3128.
   --cacert CACERT       Filepath to the CA certificate, defaults to ./cacert.pem.
-Will be created if it does not
+Will be created if it does not exists.
-                        exists.
   --cakey CAKEY         Filepath to the CA private key, defaults to ./cakey.pem.
-Will be created if it does not
+Will be created if it does not exists.
-                        exists.
   --cakey-pass CAKEY_PASS
                         CA private key passphrase.
   --certsdir CERTSDIR   Path to the directory the generated certificates will be stored in, defaults to /tmp/Prox-Ez.
 Will be created if it does not exists.
   --singleprocess, -sp  Do you want to be slowwwww ?!
 Actually useful during debug.
   --debug, -d           Increase debug output.
+  --dump-keys DUMP_KEYS, -dk DUMP_KEYS
+                        File to dump the SSL/TLS keys to.
+Useful when trying to debug.
+When this option is specified, --singleprocess is implied.
-  --creds CREDS         Path to the credentials file, for instance: { "my.hostname.com": { "creds":
-                        "domain/user:password", "spn": "HTTP/anothername" }, "my.second.hostname.com": { "creds":
-                        "domain1/user1", "hashes": ":nthash1" } }
+  --creds CREDS         Path to the credentials file, for instance: { "my.hostname.com": { "creds": "domain/user:password", "spn": "HTTP/anothername" }, "my.second.hostname.com": { "creds": "domain1/user1", "hashes": ":nthash1" } }
   --default-creds DEFAULT_CREDS, -dc DEFAULT_CREDS
                         Default credentials that will be used to authenticate.
   --hashes HASHES       Could be used instead of password.
-It is associated with the domain and username given via
-                        --default_creds. format: lmhash:nthash or :nthash.
+It is associated with the domain and username given via --default_creds. format: lmhash:nthash or :nthash.
   --kerberos, -k        Enable kerberos authentication instead of NTLM.
   --dcip DCIP           IP Address of the domain controller (only for kerberos).
   --spn SPN             Use the provided SPN when an SPN is needed.
 More details in the article.